-2.15.
-In alignment with the Waterfront Area Plan, work towards developing and implementing an expressive pedestrian / cyclist overpass extending from Gatacre Street in the downtown to pedestrian spaces east of the Machine Shop within the Arts and Heritage Hub, that includes an elevator and other
+- 2.15.
+In alignment with the Waterfront Area Plan, work towards developing and implementing an expressive pedestrian / cyclist overpass extending from Gatacre Street in the downtown to pedestrian spaces east of the Machine Shop within the Arts and Heritage Hub, that includes an elevator and other accessibility features to connect to the waterfront.

-2.16.
-Prioritize improvements to pedestrian infrastructure and the
+- 2.16.
+Prioritize improvements to pedestrian infrastructure and the public realm in the following order:

+- School areas

+- · Locations connecting with transit stops

+- Downtown

+- Other Priority Growth Areas

-2.17.
-Incorporate recommendations from the Town of Ladysmith Age-Friendly Walkability/Accessibility Project (2018) into infrastructure upgrades and development of new
+- 2.17.
+Incorporate recommendations from the Town of Ladysmith Age-Friendly Walkability/Accessibility Project (2018) into infrastructure upgrades and development of new infrastructure and services.